ucsb-cs16/s19-ykk/_lectures/lec02.md

 	- mkdir
 	- cd
 * Relative path vs. absolute path (important for mv, cp, mkdir, cd)
+* There are also some shortcuts to typing in the terminal
+	- `Ctrl + a` moves the cursor to the start of the line
+	- `Ctrl + e` moves the cursor to the end of the line
+	- `Ctrl + z` while in an application, suspends the app, puts it in the background, and exits back to the terminal
+	- `Ctrl + c` similar to `Ctrl + z`, but aborts an application instead

 # Basic Unix Commands